-BPH Treatment in Tyler, TX
+BPH Specialist in Tyler, TX

 It is believed that Benjamin Franklin originally coined the phrase: “The only things in life that are certain are death and taxes.”
 Well, if you’re asking about BPH and how to prevent it, there are certain things we can’t control, like our age and our family.
 We are kind of stuck with both of those realities, and when it comes to BPH, they play a significant role.
 Benign prostatic hyperplasia (BPH), or an enlarged prostate, is common and diagnosed in about half of men after the age of 60.

 Dr. Clay Williams at UT Health East Texas Urology Tyler has years of experience treating BPH using nonsurgical and surgical methods, including today’s most advanced treatment options.
 If you have difficulty urinating or you frequently wake during the night to visit the bathroom, call the office in Tyler, Texas, or request an appointment online today.